 The observation tower on Wieżyca peak is 329 metres above sea level.
 From either of the car parks, the walking trails which lead to the top are not very steep at all.
 It takes around 10-15 minutes to reach the lookout tower from the car park on Długa Street.

 Even during the walk up to the tower, it’s plain to see just how stunning the surroundings are:

 The metal lookout tower was built in 1997 and is named after Pope John Paul II.
 It has 182 steps.
 In the vicinity of the tower, there is a 14-metre cross.

 The peak is covered with a 150-year-old beech forest.

 Overall, it’s worth climbing the lookout tower to revel in the views of the meadows and surrounding Szymbarskie Hills.

 Frankly, I was a little disappointed that I wasn’t able to see more lakes beyond those in the foreground, such as Lake Ostrzyckie.

 My main gripe with this outing was the price of parking and entrance fee to the observation tower.
 In 2016, it cost 4 zl to park and 7 zl to climb the tower.
 Fast forward to 2022.
 Parking costs 10 zl while the entrance fee is 10 zl.
 All in all, 30 zl for two adults to climb a metal tower is a bit steep, if not bordering on the absurd.
-However, as climbing the Kaszubska Wieża Widokowa will probably be a once in a lifetime experience for me, I didn’t lose sleep over the prices in the days following the visit.
+However, as climbing the Kaszubska Wieża Widokowa and admiring the panoramic views will probably be a once in a lifetime experience for me, I didn’t lose sleep over the prices in the days following the visit.